The Effect of Two High-Intensity Interval Training Protocols on Serum Irisin Levels in Patients with Type 2 Diabetes - A Randomized Clinical Trial

 Abstract

-Objectives: The purpose of this study is to compare the effect of low-volume and high-volume high-intensity interval training (HIIT) on serum levels of Irisin and anthropometric indicators related to the health of type 2 diabetic men.
+Objectives: The aim of this study was to investigate the effects of high and low-volume high-intensity interval training (HIIT) on serum irisin levels and health-related anthropometric indices in men with type 2 diabetes.

-Methods: In this randomized clinical trial, 30 male patients with type 2 diabetes were divided into three groups of 10, high-volume, low-volume HIIT exercises, and the control group.
-Low-volume groups did exercises for up to two minutes and high-volume groups for up to six minutes for 8 weeks.
-Irisin serum levels and anthropometric indices (LBM, WHtR, WHR, BMI and fat percentage) were measured before and 48 hours after the final training session.
-To analyze and compare the data, the pair t test, covariance and LSD post hoc test were used.
+Methods: In this randomized clinical trial, 34 male patients with type 2 diabetes were divided into three groups: high-volume HIIT, low-volume HIIT, and control.
+Both HIIT training protocols consisted of 24 sessions, performed on 3 non-consecutive days each week for 8 weeks.
+Serum irisin levels and anthropometric indices (LBM, WHtR, WHR, BMI and body fat percentage) were measured before and 48 hours after the final exercise session.
+Paired t-tests, analysis of covariance and LSD post hoc tests were used to analyze and compare the data.

 Keywords